Tirolian Alps / Austria

 7 hours, 1090 m (3575 ft) vertical climb, 750 m (2450 feet) descent.

 We finish the traverse with a highlight in every concern: An ascent of Tirol’s highest peakl, the ‘Wildspitze (3.770 m, 12365 ft) Once again, the last few meters we have to negotiate on crampons.
 A beautiful run takes us down from the summit back to the village of Vent, where we should arrive mid-afternoon.
-Departure in the afternoon or if you have time, we recommend reserve a nice room for you in Vent to spend the night.
+Overnight stay in Vent at our preferred hotel.
 You will be tired!

 8 hours, 900 m climb, 1.300 m descent.